Grade 6 - Grade 8 • We Teach The Uncommon Core.™

 6, 7, & 8

-The Physical Development Curriculum consists of four areas: team sports, beginner fitness, team building activities and new sport exposure to emphasize overall healthy lifestyle patterns.
-Game rules, sportsmanship, fair play and “doing your best” are highly reinforced.
+The Physical Development Curriculum consists of five areas: movement, team sports, beginner fitness, team building activities and new sport exposure to emphasize overall healthy lifestyle patterns.
+Game rules, sportsmanship, fair play and doing your best are highly reinforced.
 All students have the opportunity to participate in seasonal team sports.
 Soccer, basketball and softball are offered as the primary sports with games scheduled against other similarly-sized schools.

 6, 7, & 8